Visit UsThe High Line

 10th Avenue and West 16th Street

 Hours This Week

-Now a leisurely corridor that affords views of the Empire State Building and the Statue of Liberty, the High Line was initially conceived in the 1930s as a response to the city's devastating frequency of train crashes.
-Things on the ground got so bad, in fact, that 10th Avenue came to be called "Death Avenue," and men in cowboy hats (exquisitely dubbed "West Side Cowboys") were called in to ride in front of trains on horses, waving red flags for safety.
+Now a leisurely corridor and above-ground park, the High Line was initially conceived in the 1930s as a way of bypassing train traffic and a solution to the city's devastating frequency of train crashes.
+Things on this particular stretch of railway got so bad, in fact, that the street came to be called "Death Avenue," and men in cowboy hats (exquisitely dubbed "West Side Cowboys") were called in to ride in front of trains on horses, waving red flags for safety.

 As a public space, today it provides safe passage and luxurious views of the Empire State Building, the Statue of Liberty, and the Whitney Museum.
 Along with a collection of other mobile kiosks that serve food and refreshments from March to November, we occupy a beautiful, shaded nook almost directly above West 15th Street.
 We pull espresso on a La Marzocco FB/80 2EE, and we offer single origins and blend coffees as pour over.
 A selection of goodies from our Brooklyn kitchen is delivered fresh every day.
 In case you were wondering, we also sell an absolutely staggering amount of bottled water in the High Line’s popular spring and summer months.